newrelic/nri-kubernetes/e2e/gke-autopilot-allowlists/README.md

 ## Prerequisites

-- An existing GKE Autopilot cluster you can reach (default context `gke_k8s-o11y-team_us-west2_gke-autopilot-truong`).
+- An existing GKE Autopilot cluster you can reach (the runner defaults to your active kube-context and only verifies it, never switches).
 The `WorkloadAllowlist` CRD only exists on Autopilot, and applying a CR directly requires a "blessed" project.
 - A New Relic production account: `ACCOUNT_ID`, a USER API key, an INGEST license key.
 - `helm`, `kubectl`, `go`. **Local mode only:** `docker`, `make compile-multiarch`, and a container registry the cluster can pull from (Artifact Registry).